 Since the sampling points are concentrated in the first 7 hours, here "fast" refers to peaking at 1h or 4h, and returning at 7h; "slow" means peaking at 7h and returning at 24/48 hr.
 The study design is not equipped to find other types of dynamics, especially not the changes in the 7h-24h window.

 3C2.
 The number of features deemed responsive and their principal curves will vary by tissue and by data type.
 We will document them separately.
 This is the first level of results.
-Note that the computational results are not yet Findings, which require us to state the biological interpretations (more below).
+Note that the computational results are not yet “Findings,” which require us to state the biological interpretations (more below).

 3C3.
 The feature-level results will be extended to pathway-level results to support the biological interpretation at both levels.
 A different set of expertise will be needed in the working groups to turn statistical results into themes and talking points.
 In this perspective, the collected statistical summaries are not the results per se; they are stepping-stones towards stating what we have found, and what findings are new.

 3C4.
 The feature-level and pathway-level results will be compared (1) across tissues for a given 'ome, (2) across 'omes for a given tissue, (3) across both 'omes and tissue, with plans to uncover "slanted" interactions: correlations across tissues, with possibly a temporal lag, and across to a different 'ome.
-These higher level analyses do not replace the analysis of individual datasets (described in 3C1-3C3), but will build on them.
+These higher-level analyses do not replace the analysis of individual datasets (described in 3C1-3C3), but will build on them.
 There are many "slices" along the different axes of data and result, and require consortium-wide coordination.
 Such coordination entails both bottom-up self-volunteered groups and top-down prescriptions that provide both organizational and statistical oversight.

 3C5.
 For concerns regarding confounding factors, such as the circadian and feeding effect, see 3D below.